nlohmann/json/docs/mkdocs/docs/features/binary_formats/bjdata.md

 	If the JSON data contains the binary type, the value stored is a list of integers, as suggested by the BJData documentation.
-In particular, this means that serialization and the deserialization of a JSON containing binary values into BJData and back will result in a different JSON object.
+In particular, this means that the serialization and the deserialization of JSON containing binary values into BJData and back will result in a different JSON object.